Suraj0898/Encrypted-Chat-Application/README.md

 ## Additional Scripts &middot;

 > ages.bash
->> Script to calculate a the solution for a linear equation in one variable (Descriptive Problem)
+>> Script to calculate the solution for a linear equation in one variable (Descriptive Problem)